h-jia/BimedLLama/README.md

 # FlowerTune LLM on Medical Dataset

-This directory conducts federated instruction tuning with a pretrained [ContactDoctor/Bio-Medical-Llama-3-8B](https://huggingface.co/ContactDoctor/Bio-Medical-Llama-3-8B) model on a [Medical dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards).
+This directory conducts federated instruction tuning using [FedProx](https://github.com/adap/flower/blob/main/framework/py/flwr/server/strategy/fedprox.py) with a pretrained [ContactDoctor/Bio-Medical-Llama-3-8B](https://huggingface.co/ContactDoctor/Bio-Medical-Llama-3-8B) model on a [Medical dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards).
-We use [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition and preprocess the dataset.
+We use [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition, and preprocess the dataset.
-Flower's Simulation Engine is used to simulate the LLM fine-tuning process in federated way, which allows users to perform the training on a single GPU.
+Flower's Simulation Engine is used to simulate the LLM fine-tuning process in a federated way, which allows users to perform the training on a single GPU.

 ## PEFT Adapter